 You will be dropped off at the Everest Base Camp for 15 minutes to set foot on the lap of the highest mountain.
 The top of Mt.
 Everest is not seen from its base camp.
-The weather is freezing in this area but you are engrossed by the scenic views of snowy mountains.
+The weather is freezing in this area, but the scenic views of snowy mountains engross you.
 After a short while, you will hop back onto the helicopter and be taken to Kathmandu.
-The flight back is also very interesting.
-As you leave the snow-covered Dudh Koshi Valley, you will be welcomed with green hills and a city area.
+The flight back is also very interesting as you leave the snow-covered Dudh Koshi Valley, the green hills, and a city area welcome.

-Upon arrival in Kathmandu, you will be transferred to the hotel where you can take some rest.
-In the afternoon, you can head to local restaurants to try out distinct dishes native to Nepal and buy some souvenirs to take back home.
+Upon arrival in Kathmandu, you will be transferred to the hotel, where you can take some rest.
+You can head to local restaurants in the afternoon to try out distinct dishes native to Nepal and buy some souvenirs to take back home.
 In the evening, you can head to a pub with your friends and crew.

 Overnight stay in a hotel in Kathmandu.

 You will bid farewell to beautiful Nepal on this day.
-After breakfast, you will be dropped off at the international terminal by our representatives who will bid you a warm farewell.
+After breakfast, you will be dropped off at the international terminal by our representatives, who will bid you a warm farewell.
 You will be taking back memories of setting foot on the lap of the highest mountain in the world.
-If you wish to extend your stay or wish to come again in the near future, feel free to contact us for an exciting and heartwarming travel memory in Nepal.
+If you want to extend your stay or wish to come again, feel free to contact us for an exciting and heartwarming travel memory in Nepal.